labordynamicsinstitute/metajelo-ui/README.md

 If you have the relevant build tools installed (`npm`, `spago`, `pulp`, etc.), you can build using `npm run build && npm run prod`.
-For a more convenient approach, see the section on Docker below, and for complete build commands used in CI, see `scripts/dist_build_commands.sh`.
+For a more convenient approach, see the section on Docker below, and for complete build commands used in CI, see `scripts/dist_build_commands.sh`. `npm run debug` will also create an unminified version that may be useful for debugging (additionally compilation errors may be far more verbose).

+Note that Continuous Integration (CI) is employed to build this package and deploy the resulting application to GitHub pages, which will host whatever the most recent successful build is from the `master` branch.
+Note that this may be an unversioned build.
+Previously, we used Travis-CI+Docker to achieve this, and now we use GitHub actions along with Nix packages to have pinned dependencies.
+The Travis Config and Dockerfile are still available, and all approaches still utilize `scripts/dist_build_commands.sh`.

 ## Docker